-- In the event of an occupational illness or injury: - Get appropriate medical treatment immediately following the incident and follow the recommendations of the treating healthcare provider; - Complete a Form 6 (Employee's Report of injury) and return it to WSIB; - Following treatment, the healthcare provider will complete a WSIB Form 8. - In the event of an occupational or non-occupational illness or injury: - o Participate and be in regular contact with Human Resources; - Maintain communication with their supervisor.
-This is critical when the employee is unable to return to work and the estimated length of illness is unknown. - 0 - o Comply with the appropriate treatment strategies to promote recovery; - o Submit updated medical documentation to HR during recovery as requested; - Take an active role in the development of the RTW plan; - o Communicate any concerns to Human Resources or the immediate Supervisor; - Ensure that appointments with the treating healthcare provider is continued while on modified hours and/or duties; - Co-operate with request for information regarding their specific limitations and restrictions, which shall be provided through their treating healthcare provider so that an accommodation plan that is suitable can be established. - Attend all scheduled RTW meetings; - Communicate any change or modifications needed to their RTW plan, as soon as they are known, to Human Resources.
+- In the event of an occupational illness or injury: - Get appropriate medical treatment immediately following the incident and follow the recommendations of the treating healthcare provider; - Complete a Form 6 (Employee's Report of injury) and return it to WSIB; - Following treatment, the healthcare provider will complete a WSIB Form 8. - In the event of an occupational or non-occupational illness or injury: - Participate and be in regular contact with Human Resources; - o Comply with the appropriate treatment strategies to promote recovery; - o Submit updated medical documentation to HR during recovery as requested; - Take an active role in the development of the RTW plan; - o Communicate any concerns to Human Resources or the immediate Supervisor;

+- Ensure that appointments with the treating healthcare provider is continued while on modified hours and/or duties; - Cooperate with all requests for medical documentation, as required by WSIB and the Board; - Attend all scheduled RTW meetings; - Communicate any change or modifications needed to their RTW plan, as soon as they are known, to Human Resources.